IoW Battery Test: Amazfit Cheetah 2 Ultra Hits 55hr Projection

 Three clear takeaways from today’s test.

-1. Battery life is the headline.
-The Cheetah 2 Ultra lost 10% charge over five and a half hours in accurate GPS mode, i.e. estimated 55 hours — comfortably ahead of the Forerunner 970’s 31-hour rating and the Wahoo Roam 3’s 20-plus hours.
+Battery life is the headline.
+The Cheetah 2 Ultra lost 10% charge over five and a half hours in accurate GPS mode, i.e. estimated 55 hours — comfortably ahead of the Forerunner 970’s 26-hour rating and the Wahoo Roam 3’s 20-plus hours.
 If battery endurance matters to you, that gap is significant.

-2. Heart rate accuracy on the bike was solid.
+Heart rate accuracy on the bike was solid.
 The Cheetah ran 2–3 bpm low against dedicated chest and arm-worn references, which is a negligible real-world difference for almost every training purpose.
 The DCRainmaker Analyzer rates it Good to Excellent, and the chart backs that up.

-3. GPS is competitive but not exceptional.
+GPS is competitive but not exceptional.
 Side-by-side with the Forerunner 970 in GPS-only mode, both watches produced near-identical tracks on a straightforward open road.
 The Cheetah holds its own in easy conditions; harder environments will be a more meaningful test.
 Results to follow!

 Overall, today’s ride gives good reason to take the Cheetah 2 Ultra seriously as an endurance option.
 A fuller review will follow once I’ve had more time with it across a range of conditions.
+For a full comparison of the current Forerunner lineup including how the FR970 stacks up against the FR570, FR170 and FR70, see the best Garmin Forerunner guide.

 What is the battery life of the Amazfit Cheetah 2 Ultra?